Netsukuku/netsukuku/README.md

 This project is a dream come true for many of us, And we would love it if you would help us mantain this dream for as long as possible!
 Thank you for reading. :)

 [We will distribute any donated money amongst ourselves, and take that as incentive to work harder on the project.
 However, We will, Also, Provide additional crypto currency addresses if you want to donate to a specific person, Or prefer crypto-currencies.]
+It is unclear which of the following payment methods are even accessible by us any longer.
 * [Tip4Commit!](Tip4Commit!:http://tip4commit.com/projects/687) (http://tip4commit.com/projects/687)

 * [Jercos' Bitcoin Address](Jercos' Bitcoin Address:1BAbi4aHjdN7znNLuDa6dgs4rZLU3Tq9ka) (1BAbi4aHjdN7znNLuDa6dgs4rZLU3Tq9ka)